 NEWS: Students can now apply for PhD studentships for Brunel Environmental Science via the NERC London DTP.
 Click here to see our list of PhD projects.
 Applications must be made to the London DTP directly via this link.
 The deadline is 9am on 17th February 2014.

-The Institute for the Environment is part of Brunel University: a campus based University situated west of London, close to Heathrow airport and major motorway networks, and with rail and tube links into central London.
+The Division of Environmental Science is part of Brunel University London: a campus based University situated west of London, close to Heathrow airport and major motorway networks, and with rail and tube links into central London.